framework-CPTEC/tutorial-cptec-model/docs/api.rst

    :maxdepth: 3
    :caption: Contents:

-This page provides an overview of cartoee's API.
+This page provides an overview of cptec's API.
 For detailed examples using the package please refer to the documentation on the docs page.

-.. automodule:: cartoee.plotting
+.. automodule:: cptec.plotting
     :members:
     :undoc-members:
     :show-inheritance: